steven-wolfman/ubc-term-finder/dev-story.md

 - grabs the Date value returned from that single Date constructor call (which lives in [`.mock.results`](https://jestjs.io/docs/mock-function-api#mockfnmockresults)), and
 - checks that calling `getUbcTerm` with that Date value as an explicit parameter gives the same result as the parameterless call.

 Then, we create our usual set of 12 tests with a tabular `test.each` call.
 In the parameterized test within the `test.each`, we receive the date for this test and the UBC term expected as a result for that date.
-We call [`mockImplementationOnce`](https://jestjs.io/docs/mock-function-api#mockfnmockimplementationoncefn) to make the `Date` constructor return what _we_ want and then just test that calling `getUbcTerm` with no parameters gives us our expected result:
+We call [`mockImplementationOnce`](https://jestjs.io/docs/mock-function-api#mockfnmockimplementationoncefn) to make the `Date` constructor return what _we_ want.
+Finally, we test that calling `getUbcTerm` with no parameters gives us the expected result:

 ```typescript
 ({ ubcterm, date }) => {